grpc-ecosystem/polyglot/README.md

     --full_method=<some.package.Service/doSomething>
 ```

-Bu default, Polyglot always tries to use reflection before compiling local protos.
+By default, Polyglot always tries to use reflection before compiling local protos.
 Reflection can be turned off explicitly by setting the flag `--use_reflection=false`.

 ### Configuration (optional)